 We draw redshifts and metallicites jointly from a two-dimensional redshift--metallicity grid using the weights

-Here, $\zeta(Z)$ is the formation efficiency of the target population at metallicity $Z$, which we define as the number of \acp{HMXB} formed in our sample divided by the total sampled stellar mass of the population; $P(Z|z)$ is the probability of drawing metallicity $Z$ at redshift $z$; $\psi[z(t)]$ is the star formation rate at redshift $z$ attained by marginalizing over metallicity in a grid of stellar mass formed per unit lookback time and metallicity; and the term $\mathrm{d}t/\mathrm{d}z$ is a change of variables from time to redshift space for $\psi[z(t)]$,
+Here, $\zeta(Z)$ is the number of \acp{HMXB} formed per unit stellar mass formed at metallicity $Z$; $P(Z|z)$ is the probability of drawing metallicity $Z$ at redshift $z$; $\psi[z(t)]$ is the star formation rate at redshift $z$ attained by marginalizing over metallicity in a grid of stellar mass formed per unit lookback time and metallicity, and the term $\mathrm{d}t/\mathrm{d}z$ is to change of variables from time to redshift space for $\psi[z(t)]$,

 where $E(z)$ is the cosmological factor for a flat universe~\citep{ryden_introduction_2002},